Arugula

 Application Tips:

-• Apply the fertilizer evenly around the base of the plants and water well to help the nutrients reach the roots.
+• Apply fertilizer evenly around the base of the plants and water well afterward to carry nutrients into the root zone.

 Blog post on Natural Fertilizers